SidneyPrimas/Distributed_Systems_MIT/src/kvraft/readme_3b.txt

 + Implement shorter rpc timeouts for client/server
 + IS IT OKAY TO PERSIST UNLCOK BERFORE WE PERSIST SNAPSTHO

+Important:
++ Possible Deadlock: Currently, we have a possible deadlock situation when: 1) a commit has been applied to the channel.
+When we are waiting for KVServer to execute teh commit, we don't lock the applyCh in case we need to create a snapshot (so we can call TruncateLogs), 2) So, the scheduler is free to process incoming RPCs, including an incoming snapshot.
+When the install Snapshot is handled, we grab the lock and then wait to apply the snapshot to the applyCh.
+Then, we have a deadlock.
+++ The solution: Create a seperate lock that makes sure that when we are waiting for a applyCh response we don't process installSnapshot

 Question:
 + How do we access information requested by raft but stored in kvServer?
 + When passing an array from KVserver to Raft, do I need to copy it (look in snapshotData)s